IlyaMatsuev/Apex-Trigger-Framework/README.md

   - Exchanging parameters between all handlers (from one to other and in reverse) - [Show](https://github.com/IlyaMatsuev/Apex-Trigger-Helper-Library#properties)
   - Opportunity to skip particular handlers (or all of them) - [Show](https://github.com/IlyaMatsuev/Apex-Trigger-Helper-Library#skipallhandlers)
   - Setting trigger error handler instance for a particular handler or for all of them - [Show](https://github.com/IlyaMatsuev/Apex-Trigger-Helper-Library#TriggerDispatcher)
-  - Setting trigger service instance for a particular handler or for all of them (**Still in development**) - [Show](https://github.com/IlyaMatsuev/Apex-Trigger-Helper-Library#TriggerDispatcher)
   - Binding asynchronous trigger handlers - [Show](https://github.com/IlyaMatsuev/Apex-Trigger-Helper-Library#bindAsync)
   - Scheduling handlers to run in a particular time (for instance, in 3 minutes) - [Show](https://github.com/IlyaMatsuev/Apex-Trigger-Helper-Library#bindAsync)